-Also – read Timothy's in-depth Constant Contact review.
+To learn more, read Timothy's in-depth Constant Contact review

 GetResponse checks all the right boxes for an email marketing system.
 You can upload a mailing list to their servers then craft your marketing mails to be sent out to the list.
 Even automation is taken care of and there is a comprehensive analytics suite for your data collection needs.

 They currently have about 350,000 subscribers in 183 countries around the world and sells itself as one of the easiest to use in the market.
 Availability is very high, thanks to localization into 27 languages so almost anyone from anywhere can use it.
 If you have problems, support is available via live chat, phone and email (of course!).